Linaro/website/_posts/2017/05/2017-05-04-day-1-ospm-summit-pisa-italy.markdown

 wordpress_id: 12377
 ---

 [The first summit on power management and scheduling disciplines](http://retis.sssup.it/ospm-summit/) in the Linux kernel was held at Scuola Superiore S. Anna in Pisa Italy on Monday 3 April and Tuesday 4 April 2017.
-The event was organised by ARM and members of the ReTis lab.
+The event was organised by Arm and members of the ReTis lab.
 It attracted a wide audience that spanned both the industry and academic realm.
 Linaro attended the conference and offers the following summary from day 1 (to view the summary from day 2, click [here](/blog/day-2-ospm-summit-pisa-italy/)).
 To view the presentations listed below, click on the headings.

 {% include media.html media_url="https://www.youtube.com/watch?v=53jhYHXk8Os" %}